peter88tom/Bug-tracker/README.md

 # Bug-tracker
 A responsive web application for tracking project bugs.
-Th

 ## Installation